 For more information about qualifying for life insurance after being diagnosed with ovarian cancer, we would recommend that you check out our article: Qualifying for Life Insurance with Ovarian Cancer.

-It is so important for woman to routinely be “screened” for cervical cancer particularly because early cervical cancer cases are not likely to present themselves with any kind of symptoms and can only be detected by screening for “pre-cancerous” cells during a gynecological exam.
+It's important for women to routinely be screened for cervical cancer.
+Early cases are not likely to present themselves with any kind of symptoms and can only be detected by screening for pre-cancerous cells during a gynecological exam.

 For more information regarding what the process will look like when applying for life insurance after being diagnosed with endometrial or uterine cancer, we recommend that you read our article: Life Insurance with Endometrial or Uterine Cancer.

-Those who are able to diagnosis and beat their liver cancer prior to it spreading beyond the actual kidney itself will generally still be able to qualify for a traditional term or whole life insurance policy assuming that they are otherwise in good shape.
+However, those who are able to diagnose and receive treatment for their liver cancer prior to it spreading beyond the actual liver itself will generally still be able to qualify for a traditional term or whole life insurance policy assuming that they are otherwise in good shape.

-Will usually be required to wait a minimum of 2 to 3 years before being eligible for coverage, however each individual will vary on a case by case basis.
+Eligible candidates will usually be required to wait a minimum of 2 to 3 years before being eligible for insurance coverage.
+However, each individual will vary on a case by case basis.

-Kidney cancer is one of those “types” of cancers that can go by several different names such as: renal cancer or renal cell carcinoma.
-It can even be described by which cells within the kidney actually become cancerous:
+Kidney cancer can have different names, such as renal cancer or renal cell carcinoma.
+It can even be described by which cells within the kidney actually become cancerous.

-Is that when it comes to qualifying for life insurance, the “type” of cells that have been affected won’t necessarily play as big of a role as what “stage” your cancer has progressed to.
+When it comes to qualifying for life insurance, the type of cells that have been affected won’t necessarily play as big of a role as what stage your cancer has progressed to.

-Because most of us were born with two kidneys, assuming that your kidney cancer is diagnosed early enough, your doctors should have several different methods to treat your cancer and hopefully be able to cure you!
+Assuming that your kidney cancer is diagnosed early enough, your doctors should have several different methods to treat your cancer and hopefully be able to cure you.

-You’ll also find that, assuming you diagnosed your cancer early that many insurance companies will be willing to consider you eligible for a traditional term or whole life insurance policy assuming that you would otherwise be eligible.
+You may also find that if you diagnosed your cancer early, many insurance companies will be willing to consider you eligible for a traditional term or whole life insurance policy, assuming that you would otherwise be eligible.